The Squire Patton Boggs Charitable Trust

 Application Sources:

-1. Direct applications from charitable organizations
+1. Direct applications from charitable organisations

 2. Nominations from Squire Patton Boggs employees